Hiral25p/DeepCytes-OSINT-toolkit/README.md

 ## Note
+The backend Flask Appilcation doesn't have a UI and displays error even whilst running properly.
+(Not an issue)
 Both, the frontend and backend need to be running simultaneously for the toolkit to work.